 “She respects me more.
 She really listens to what I have to say, and she takes me seriously, too.
 She doesn’t try to bully me or suck up to me either.
 I hate that special treatment that I get sometimes.”

-She was looking right at Rhonda when she said all this.
 Then she and Rhonda announced that they were thinking of looking for their own place.
-They wanted to know how Jimmy and I felt about that.
-I thought that was damned considerate of them, looking to us for an okay, but I had my own room, I didn’t see the need, and I immediately began to trip on all the extra housework I was going to have to do if they moved out, because I knew that Jimmy wouldn’t do squat.
-I mean, if I couldn’t get him to turn off lights. . . .
-So I’d have to hire somebody to come in every other week to keep the place picked up.
+They wanted to know how Jimmy and I felt about it.
+I thought that was damned considerate of them, looking to us for an okay, but I had my own room, I didn’t see the need, and I immediately began to trip on all the extra housework I was going to have to do if they moved out.
+Because I knew that Jimmy wouldn’t do squat.
+Oh, he liked to take the garbage and recycle out, but that was about it.
+I couldn’t even get him to turn off lights.
+So I’d have to hire somebody to come in every other week or so to keep the place picked up.
 But the condo was all paid for, at least.
-I could easily afford to have them leave.
+I get these insurance checks, and I could easily afford to have them move out.

 I wanted to ask Jimmy how he felt about the two of them, but neither of us ever brought it up.
 If he was suffering some kind of loss, he didn’t say anything about it to me.
 And what do you know but Rhonda and Ursula didn’t move out.
 So it looked like we had ourselves a new normal.
 But you never know.
 If somebody had told me then that I was about to take a long-assed journey to some places where I’d never been before and that I’d come back by myself and have a hella different look, I’d have said, boy, what’s that you’re putting in that pipe?

 If you want to contact me about the book, I can be reached at alsandine (at) aol.com.